GLP-1 Guide

 What Is Ozempic?
-A UK Guide to Semaglutide & GLP-1 Agonists
+Semaglutide Explained

 Ozempic has become one of the most talked-about medications in the UK.
 But beneath the hype is a genuinely innovative drug that's changing how we treat both type 2 diabetes and weight loss.
 This guide cuts through the noise and explains what Ozempic actually is, how it works, and what you realistically need to know.